cloudevents/spec/documented-extensions.md

 Implementations of the [CloudEvents specification](spec.md) are not mandated to limit their use of extension attributes to just the ones specified in this document.
 The attributes defined in this document have no official standing and might be changed, or removed, at any time.
+As such, inclusion of an attribute in this document does not need to meet the same level of maturity, or popularity, as attributes defined in the [CloudEvents specification](spec.md).
+To be included in this document, aside from the normal PR review process, the attribute needs to have at least two [Voting](GOVERNANCE.md#membership) member organizations stating their support for its inclusion as comments in the PR.
+If the author of the PR is also a Voting member, then they are allowed to be one of two.

 ## Usage

 Support for any extension is OPTIONAL.
 When an extension definition uses [RFC 2199](https://www.ietf.org/rfc/rfc2119.txt) keywords (e.g. MUST, SHOULD, MAY), this usage only applies to events that use the extension.